buy Weapons and Tools from Tribal-Artifacts.com buy Highlands Shields from Tribal-Artifacts.com

 Figure 2: Detail of the New Britain shield figure accented with lime.

-Many groups fought primarily by ambushing their oppponents in their gardens or in early morning raids on villages.
+Many groups fought primarily by ambushing their opponents in their gardens or in early morning raids on villages.
 In the Highlands, certain fields were considered fight grounds and opposing tribes and their allies met to even scores or to make temporary truce arrangements.
 The long bows and arrows used in New Guinea are relatively slow-moving and a quick warrior can dodge and protect himself, especially if the arrows are shot from a distance on the fight field.
 Multiple arrows shot from ambush and infected wounds are more effective killers.

 Figure 3: Back of shield showing cane handle.